 The first Rolex GMT Root Beer enters the scene

-Rolex developed the GMT Master in 1954, as a solution to the aviation world’s need for a timepiece that could track time as pilots traveled through various time zones.
+If we dive deeper into the history of Rolex in regards the GMT in general, the brand developed the GMT Master in 1954, as a solution to the aviation world’s need for a timepiece that could track time as pilots traveled through various time zones.
 The result was a sports watch that included a 24-hour bezel that could be set against the GMT hand on the dial to track local and home times simultaneously.
 Since its release, the GMT Master has grown into an impressive collection of feature sets.

 Prior to reference 16753, the GMT Master pilot’s watch was only available in either stainless steel or yellow gold.
 With the development of the GMT Master 16753, however, the GMT Master became available in a steel and gold variation and was found with either a black or brown bezel.
 Today our focus is on the brown bezel, or what is commonly referred to as the “Root Beer” bezel.